AI-Powered automation for Accounts Receivable

 Reduced risk of errors.
 Because BlackLine automates repetitive, manual tasks, Tarmac has decreased the risk of human errors.
 “New technology like BlackLine removes the risk while increasing quality”, according to Parris.

 Saved between 150 and 450 hours per month while reducing end-of-month overtime.
-With BlackLine, 60% of accounts are now auto-certified, which saves hours of time while still ensuring all key account reconciliations are finished by working day four.
+With BlackLine, 60% of accounts are now auto certified, which saves hours of time while still ensuring all key account reconciliations are finished by working day four.
 Automating the approval chain has also streamlined workflow.
 “By automating these repetitive processes, we’re saving between 150 and 450 hours per month, as well as reducing overtime at the end of the month” claimed Parris.

 Freed staff time for value-added tasks.
 By streamlining workflow and reducing the use of spreadsheets to manage both reconciliations and month-end tasks, Tarmac will free staff to focus more on analysis.
 “The increase in efficiency will allow us to redeploy resources to more value-added tasks, like analysis and addressing risk.
-We will no longer need spreadsheet jockeys,” said Parris.
+We will no longer need spreadsheet jockeys,” says Parris.
 “We will go faster because we will have more control and visibility with BlackLine.”

 Set the stage for continuous accounting.
 With BlackLine, Tarmac can now focus on moving away from the traditional financial close and toward the practice of continuous accounting.
-“It’s not just creating a hard close or a fast close,” said Parris.
+“It’s not just creating a hard close or a fast close,” says Parris.
 “BlackLine is enabling us to transition to a soft close and continuous accounting.
 We have instant insight, which allows for immediate decisions.
 We’ve improved management and control of our operations.
 BlackLine gives us improved control, benchmarking, analytics, and automation.”